-1. Firm Identification
+1. Fi rm Identification

 Name of Brokerage Firm

 Name and Address of Contact Person

-Telephone Number of
+Telephone Number of Contact Person

-Contact Person

-2. Net Capital (To be completed by all competing firms)
+2. N o et Capital (To be completed by all competing firms)

 Dollar Amount of Firm's Net Capital

-(Note: Please provide a copy of the firm's most recently audited Statement of Financia Condition.
-The Statement should include the firm's net capital requirements in accordance with the Uniform Net Capital Rule (Rule 15c3-1) under the Securities Exchange Act o 1934.
-Also, include the Computation of Net Capital for Brokers and Dealers from the Statement.)
+Condition.
+The Statement sho with the Uniform Net Capita y of the firm's most recently audited Statement of Financia uld include the firm's net capital requirements in accordance Rule (Rule 15c3-1) under the Securities Exchange Act of apputation of Net Capital for Brokers and Dealers from the

-3. Asset Coverage
+3. A s sset Coverage

-Domestic Equity (To be completed by those firms competing for equity brokerage services)
+Domestic Equity (To be conservices) empleted by those firms competing for equity brokerage

-Indicate the number of institutional equity traders and salespeople employed by the firm.
+Indicate the number of institu employed by the firm. ional equity traders and salespeople

-ins Indicate, with a check mark, the type of domestic equity trades the firm executed with tutional investors over the past twelve months.
+instit Indicate, with a check mark, tutional investors over the past tw ne type of domestic equity trades the firm executed with velve months.

 Listed Over the Counter

-Fixed Income (To be completed by those firms competing for fixed income broservices) Indicate the number of institutional fixed income traders and salespeople employed by the firm. institu Indicate, with a check mark, the type of fixed income trades executed by the firm with tional investors over the past twelve months.
-TreasuryCorporateAgencyMBSABS TIPS Short Term - (To be completed by those firms competing for short term brokerage services) Indicate the number of institutional short-term traders and salespeopleemployed by the firm. institu Indicate, with a check mark, the type of short term trades executed by the firm with tional investors over the past twelve months.
+Fixed Income (To be completed by those firms competing for fixed income brokerage services) Indicate the number of institutional fixed income traders and salespeople employed by the firm. institut Indicate, with a check mark, the type of fixed income trades executed by the firm with ional investors over the past twelve months.
+TreasuryCorporateAgencyMBSABS TIPS Short Term - (To be completed by those firms competing for short term brokerage services) Indicate the number of institutional short-term traders and salespeopleemployed by the firm. institut Indicate, with a check mark, the type of short term trades executed by the firm with ional investors over the past twelve months.
 Overnight Repo Term Repo Commercial Paper US Treasury Bills Agency Discounts Is your firm recognized by the Federal Reserve Bank of New York as a reporting, primary government securities dealer?
-4. Clie entele (To be completed by all competing firms) For all three asset categories, indicate the number of public and private pension fund and state treasury clients the firm executed trades with over the past twelve months.
+4. Clie ntele (To be completed by all competing firms) For all three asset categories, indicate the number of public and private pension fund and state treasury clients the firm executed trades with over the past twelve months.
 (Note: Provide the number of clients and not the number of accounts.)
 Domestic Equity Fixed Income Short term